samofthex/sam-harrison-music/pages/discog/thewish/index.md

 show_meta: false
 title: The Wish
 subheadline: "2012"
 teaser: "The Wish was recorded on a 1960's  Scully 8-Track Tape Machine, using old school recording techniques.
-Published  only  on vinyl & digital download."
+Available on Vinyl..."
 tags:
     - post format
 categories: